C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: The LC-Function

-Let us now prove (\ref{eqt5.8}).
+Now, we proceed to prove (\ref{eqt5.8}).
 From (\ref{eqt5.10}), we have where Let $d$ be a fixed real number such that $\varepsilon<d<2\pi$.
-The function $v_{1}(s)$ being continuous on the compact disk $|s|\leq d$, so it is bounded there by a constant A dependent only on $d$.
-Therefore, So for $\sigma>1$, we get By passing to the limit when $\varepsilon$ tends to $0$ in (\ref{eqt5.10}) and according to the integral representation of $L(z,f)$ in (\ref{eqt5.3}), we find
+The function $v_{1}(s)$ being continuous on the compact disk $|s|\leq d$, it is bounded there by a constant A dependent only on $d$.
+Therefore, where $y$ is the imaginary part of $z$.
+Thus, for $\sigma>1$, we obtain By passing to the limit when $\varepsilon$ tends to $0$ in (\ref{eqt5.10}) and according to the integral representation of $L(z,f)$ in (\ref{eqt5.3}), we find Hence, (\ref{eqt5.8}) follows from the complement formula $\Gamma(z)\Gamma(1-z)=\pi/\sin(\pi z)$. \end{proof}